digital-asset/ex-tutorial-nodejs/README.md

 The first line loads the bindings and allows you to refer to them through the `ledger` object.

-The second line creates a shorthand for the `daml` object in the `daml-ledger` library, that can be used to express DAML values in your code concisely.
+The second line creates a shorthand for the `daml` object in the `daml-ledger` library, that can be used to express Daml values in your code concisely.

 The third line introduces a dependency that is going to be later used to generate unique identifiers; no need to worry about it now.